 No. And be deeply sceptical of any vendor claiming otherwise.

 What AI productivity apps can do is absorb the low-value coordination work that eats into everyone's day: summarising threads, drafting routine emails, triaging inboxes, generating status updates, converting meeting notes into action items.
-According to a 2024 study by the National Bureau of Economic Research examining AI-assisted writing in professional settings, AI tools improved output quality for lower-skilled workers significantly while having modest effects on top performers.
+According to a 2023 study by Noy and Zhang for the National Bureau of Economic Research examining AI-assisted writing in professional settings, AI tools improved output quality for lower-skilled workers significantly while having modest effects on top performers.
 The gains are real, but they're about amplification, not replacement.

-I've seen founders try to use ChatGPT as a substitute for hiring a junior content writer.
-The output needs so much editing that you end up spending the same amount of time — just differently.
+Founders who try to use ChatGPT as a substitute for hiring a junior content writer tend to hit the same wall: the output needs so much editing that you end up spending the same amount of time — just differently.
 AI is best treated as a force multiplier for an existing capable person, not a headcount replacement.
 If you're a team of three, AI won't make you a team of four.
 It might make you a very fast team of three.

 Final Verdict